naomijub/transistor/README.md

 [dependencies]
 > transistor = "0.4.0-BETA"
 > ```

-* For information on Crux and how to use it, please follow the link to [opencrux](https://opencrux.com/docs#restapi).
-Note that the current crate version (`Docker only`) uses a few modified endpoints due to its Docker implementation.

-* For examples on usage, please refer to [examples directory](https://github.com/naomijub/transistor/tree/master/examples).

 ## Creating a Crux Client
 All operations with Transistor start in the module `client` with `Crux::new("localhost", "3000")`.
 The struct `Crux` is responsabile for defining request `HeadersMap` and the request `URL`.
 The `URL` definition is required and it is done by the static function `new`, which receives as argument a `host` and a `port` and returns a `Crux` instance.
 To change `HeadersMap` info so that you can add `AUTHORIZATION` you can use the function `with_authorization` that receives as argument the authorization token and mutates the `Crux` instance.